Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Situation: Water tests show ammonia or nitrite levels above 0 ppm, and your axolotl is breathing rapidly and continuously.

-What to do: Perform immediate emergency water changes to rapidly reduce toxin levels.
+What to do: Perform prompt, temperature-matched partial water changes to reduce toxin levels safely.
 Test water parameters daily and ensure your filtration system is functioning properly.
-Consider upgrading your biological filtration if toxins appear regularly.
+Consider upgrading biological filtration if toxins appear regularly.

 Scenario 4: With Other Stressors